-One of the cheapest options, a tree house is the perfect off-the-grid solution for the wilderness-loving minimalist.
+One of the cheapest alternative housing solutions, a tree house is the perfect off-the-grid solution for the wilderness-loving minimalist.
 Many tree houses don’t have typical electric or plumbing setups, something you may want to consider before building your own.

 If you aren’t handy, building a tree house probably isn’t for you.
 Not only do you have to take extra precautions when constructing one (like making sure it won’t fall out of the tree), but you also need to secure it against rain, sleet, snow, and other types of weather.
-Still, if you’re looking for the least expensive alternative housing solution, this is the perfect option.
+Still, if you’re looking for the least expensive alternative living solution, then this is the perfect minimalist housing option for you.

 5. School Bus

-A school bus, or “skoolie,” is becoming super popular in the tiny-living community, especially among those with kids.
-Why so much interest in school buses?
+A school bus, or “skoolie,” is becoming super popular in the tiny-living community, especially among families with kids.
+Why so much interest in school buses as alternative housing solutions?
 For most people, they offer a clean slate on which to build whatever fits them and their families best.
-For singles, that can translate to extra closet space, and for couples or those with children, that can mean being able to section off different areas for each person.
+For singles, that can translate to extra closet space.
+And for couples or those with children, that can mean the ability to section off different areas for each person.

-A used school bus can cost anywhere from $3,000 to $100,000 and is usually bought at an auction or directly from a public school.
+A used school bus might cost anywhere from $3,000 to $100,000, and you can usually buy it at an auction or directly from a public school.
 If you choose to go this route, it’s important to remember that you have to start from scratch and convert it to a livable space.
 While you can do this for as little as $5,000, the average cost is about $15,000.

 6. Shipping Container

-Shipping containers are one of the lesser known tiny-living options, mainly because they’re a bit harder to convert.
-However, if done right, a shipping-container home can be a comfortable, inexpensive housing solution for a minimalist.
+Shipping containers are among the lesser-known alternative housing solutions, mainly because they’re a bit harder to convert.
+But if done right, a shipping-container home can be a comfortable, cheap minimalist living option.

 Used shipping containers sell for as little as $1,500.
 Since there are so many, you can find them just about anywhere.
+But don’t just buy blindly.
 When purchasing a shipping container, it’s important to inspect it firsthand.
-But don’t just buy blindly.
-Many aren’t considered eco-friendly or livable because of the lead-base paint or toxic chemicals that they once carried.
+Many aren’t considered eco-friendly or livable because of the lead-based paint or toxic chemicals that they once carried.

 Sign up now for CentSai's latest.